CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 In this Task, you accessed, configured, and tested the Azure API Management Developer Portal, allowing users to explore APIs, sign up for accounts, manage subscriptions, and perform API testing.

-### Now, click on Next from the lower right corner to move on to the next page.
+### Now, click on Next from the lower right corner to move on to the next page for further tasks of Exercise 2.